Best Free Website Monitoring Tools: 7 Options Compared for 2026

 The Catch

 No status pages on the free plan at all.
-If you need a public status page, you will need to upgrade to the paid plan starting at roughly $20/month.
+If you need a public status page, you will need to upgrade to the Superior plan at $20.41/month (annual billing) or $24.49/month (monthly billing).
 That is a steep jump compared to competitors who include status pages for free.
-Note that Notifier now includes SSL monitoring on all plans (including free) across every monitor, not limited to just one.
+Note that Notifier includes SSL monitoring on all plans (including free) across every monitor, not limited to just one.

 The page speed monitor on the free plan only checks once every 24 hours, which is too infrequent to be genuinely useful.